-Reading materials will be suggested in due course.
+Reading materials will be suggested in due course, but basically students are expected to bring in important articles and books for this type of class.

-Depending on the subject, lecturer can recommend suggested readings.
+If necessary, advisors can recommend suggested readings.

-We can have a catch-ball type communication here.
+Advisor and students can have a catch-ball type communication here.
 Advisors send the comments by speech in the class and/or written comments in the e-mail.
-Students receive them and send back the modified ideas, if necessary, they can talk.
+Students receive them and send back the possibly modified ideas, always they can talk.
 Then, similar communication continues.
+Students need to have a keen interest in other students' research topics, too, then they can concentrate deepening the discussions.

-Regular class attendance, participation, and completion of initial draft of research paper are expected.
-Grades will be determined based on the following criteria: participation and discussions (50%); in-class presentation of initial draft of research plan (50%).
+Regular class attendance, participation, and completion of initial draft of research paper chapter 1 are expected.
+Grades will be determined based on the following criteria: participation and discussions (50%); in-class presentation of initial draft of research plan (30%) and the quality of the papers submitted (20%).